manuelphun/SoccerSimulator/README.md

 ## Entering Teams

-Two sample teams have been included, BrutalBeaters and the default team NowhereNancy.
+A sample team has been included, BrutalBeaters.
 To add your own team, you must implement the Team interface located in `src/main/java`.
-Place the compiled `.class` file in the parent directory.
+Place the compiled `.class` file in the parent directory and your source code in `src/main/java`.
+Hopefully we will remove this dependancy on the source code by classtime.

+## Rules

+1. Teams may not block an opponents kicking position.
+2. Infinite loops within teams are prohibitted.